 - Inhaled through the nose: The allergic reaction may be violent sneezing and or the chronic condition called allergic rhinitis, also known as "hay fever," which manifests with sneezing, accompanied by a runny nose, itching inside the nose, nasal congestion, and sometimes sinus congestion.

-- Skin Rash or Hives: Although allergies cause only about five to 10 percent of chronic hives cases, they are almost always associated with pet dander, and more often with cat dander.
-Minor skin rashes may be associated with dander falling on the skin, saliva deposited by a cat's licking the skin, or even through inhaling the dander.
-Atopic dermatitis or Eczema may be exacerbated by exposure to cats.
+- Skin rash or hives: Although allergies cause only about five to 10 percent of chronic hives cases, they are almost always associated with pet dander, and more often with cat dander.
+Minor skin rashes may be associated with dander falling on the skin, saliva deposited by a cat licking the skin, or even through inhaling the dander.
+Atopic dermatitis or eczema may be exacerbated by exposure to cats.
 Although cat dander is a real threat to allergy victims, some cat lovers are able to cope with their allergies well enough to live in relative comfort with their cats.
-Let your own allergist be the judge of this and follow his/her advice.
+Let your own allergist be the judge of this and follow their advice.